PuerkitoBio/gocrawl/README.md

 ## API

-Gocrawl can be described as a minimalist web crawler (hence the "slim" tag, at <1000 sloc), providing the basic engine upon which to build a full-fledged indexing machine with caching, persistence and staleness detection logic, or to use as is for quick and easy crawling.
+Gocrawl can be described as a minimalist web crawler (hence the "slim" tag, at ~1000 sloc), providing the basic engine upon which to build a full-fledged indexing machine with caching, persistence and staleness detection logic, or to use as is for quick and easy crawling.
 Gocrawl itself does not attempt to detect staleness of a page, nor does it implement a caching mechanism.
 If an URL is enqueued to be processed, it *will* make a request to fetch it (provided it is allowed by robots.txt - hence the "polite" tag).
-And there is no prioritization among the URLs to process, it assumes that all enqueued URLs must be visited at some point, and that the order in which they are is unimportant - *subject to change in the future, prioritization __may__ get implemented*.
+And there is no prioritization among the URLs to process, it assumes that all enqueued URLs must be visited at some point, and that the order in which they are is unimportant.

 However, it does provide plenty of [hooks and customizations](#hc).
 Instead of trying to do everything and impose a way to do it, it offers ways to manipulate and adapt it to anyone's needs.